nadimsaleh123/ai-investment-agent/README.md

 - An orchestrator that routes daily briefs to the relevant agent and stores the history of briefs.
 - A Python coder agent is included for future automation tasks.
 - Enhanced Gradio interface with improved layout and theming.
+- Generate consolidated reports using Serper research across all assets.

 ## Running